 These baked eggs are as fun to make as they are to eat!
 So easy to pull together with a few staple ingredients you probably already have on hand, you can have a tasty batch ready in a cinch.

-- Make sure the hash browns are completely thawed as the excess moisture might keep the shredded potatoes from forming together.
+- Thaw the frozen hashbrowns completely, as the excess moisture might keep the shredded potatoes from forming together.

 - After the brief baking, press down the potato mixture with a spoon to make a deeper well.

-- Generously grease the muffin holes with nonstick cooking spray and allow the eggs cups to cool slightly before removing to prevent them from falling apart.
+- Generously grease the muffin holes with nonstick cooking spray and allow the egg cups to cool slightly before removing them to prevent them from falling apart.

-- I think these eggs are best with soft, wet yolks but if you’re going to enjoy them on the go, I suggest baking them until at hard-cooked for less mess.
-Follow the suggested minutes below.
+I think these eggs are best with soft, wet yolks, but if you’re going to enjoy them on the go, I suggest baking them until hard-cooked for less mess.
+Follow the suggested minutes below

 - 10 to 12 minutes for runny yolks